Crohns-Kate/my-crohns-landing-page/replit.md

 ## Overview

 This is a conversion-optimized landing page for a digital health product called "The Crohn's Survival Kit for Parents of Teens."
 The page is designed as a single-page application that converts cold traffic into buyers through emotional support messaging and clear value proposition.
-The product is priced at $27 and targets parents dealing with their teenager's Crohn's disease diagnosis.
+The product normally costs $97 but is offered at $27 with $80 worth of bonus apps (total value $177 for $27), targeting parents dealing with their teenager's Crohn's disease diagnosis.

 ## User Preferences